+Anomalies (outliers) are values in a set of results that are judged not to be part of the inherent variation.
 If a piece of data was produced due to a failure in the experimental procedure, or by human error, it would be justifiable to remove it before analysing the data.
-For example if a time lapse measurement is clearly different to the other readings taken for that particular data point it might be judged as being an outlier and should be ignored when the mean time is calculated.
+For example, if a titre is clearly different to the other readings taken for that particular data point, it might be judged as being an outlier and could be ignored when the mean titre is calculated.
 However, data must never be discarded simply because it does not correspond with expectation.